 - and banks’ balance sheets deteriorate as well.

-Once it becomes more difficult (i.e. expensive) for banks to refinance themselves, they tend to keep new lending fairly tight.
+Once refinancing becomes more difficult (i.e. expensive) for banks, they tend to keep new lending fairly tight.
 The supply of credit thus contracts.
-In response to key interest rate hikes, the risk that some loans cannot be repaid as agreed (default risk) rises as well.
+In response to key interest rate hikes, the risk that some loans cannot be repaid as agreed (i.e. default risk) rises as well.
 The default risk may become so high that banks stop granting new loans, and the supply of credit goes down.
 In both cases, households and businesses inevitably have to postpone plans for consumption and investment.